-- FULL WORKING DRAWING SET (All 4 elevations, floor plans, foundation plans, cross-section) - Plot Plan complete with proposed grades. - Final Approval Form completed with materials and colours builder has the option of proceeding with the marked up (and stamped) drawings.
-Submissions coming straight to final that require more consequential changes will be sent back to the builder and dropped to a pre-approval (pending revisions and re-upload for final approval).
+- FULL WORKING DRAWING SET (All 4 elevations, floor plans, foundation plans, crosssection). - Plot Plan complete with proposed grades. - Final Approval Form completed with materials and colours.

 To ensure that builders/purchasers can proceed to the next steps, submissions requiring minor modifications/revisions may be completed as a Final Approval (with Conditions) with required changes identified as a condition for the approval.
-Drawings may be re-uploaded onto the lot record, but the
+Drawings may be re-uploaded onto the lot record, but the builder has the option of proceeding with the marked up (and stamped) drawings.
+Submissions coming straight to final that require more consequential changes will be sent back to the builder and dropped to a pre-approval (pending revisions and re-upload for final approval).